Last Updated November 19, 2024

 Best practices for SlideShare

-A great headline and a compelling cover are the two single best things you can do to improve your chances of succeeding on SlideShare.
+A great PR headline and a compelling cover are the two single best things you can do to improve your chances of succeeding on SlideShare.
 There’s definitely an art to creating great SlideShares, so rather than reinvent the wheel, we’ll direct you to these 10 tips for landing on the front page.

 💡 Pro tip: You can embed links directly into your presentation, making SlideShare a powerful channel for both content marketing and lead generation.